 - The Office of Undergrad Research (OUR) will hold workshops in Spring Quarter for all Expo presenters.
 During the workshop, you will test-drive your poster-presentation and receive personalized feedback from your peers and the OUR staff.

 Help Before you apply

 - Not sure whether your research will qualify?
 Unsure how to create a poster for a humanities or social science project?
 Any other questions you want to ask before you apply?
-Contact Mary Leighton directly or request an advising appointment.
+Contact the Assistant Director of Undergraduate Research directly or request an advising appointment.